leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/cache.rst

 Type
    The type of the cache determines how the cache can be baked.

+   Replay
+      The cache will be baked as the simulation is being played in the viewport.

    Modular
-      In this mode the cache is baked step by step.
-The bake operators for this type can be found in the other panels within the domain settings.
-It is possible to cancel and resume a bake process when using this type.
+      The cache will be baked step by step: The bake operators for this type are spread across various panels within the domain settings (e.g. the bake operator for the mesh can be found in the mesh panel).

-   Final
-      This mode bakes the cache considering all selected settings at once.
+   All
+      The cache will be baked with a single operator.
+All selected settings will be considered during this bake.
       The bake operator for this type can be found in the cache panel.
-      It is *not* possible to resume a bake process as only the most important data is being written to drive.
-      Caches will generally be smaller in size though.

-   Replay
-      The cache is baked as the simulation is being played in the viewport.
-      It is possible to resume baking when using this type.

 .. _bpy.types.FluidDomainSettings.cache_frame_start: